OlliTietavainenVaadin/blocking-text-field/README.md

 # BlockingTextField

-BlockingTextField is a UI component add-on for Vaadin 7.
+BlockingTextField is a UI component addon for Vaadin 7.
 You can specify different types of allowed characters in the TextField.

 ## Building and running demo